-RORY STEWART MP PRAISES LOCAL FLOOD ACTION GROUP IN FLOOD ACTION CAMPAIGN 2015
+RORY PRAISES LOCAL FLOOD ACTION GROUP IN FLOOD ACTION CAMPAIGN 2015

 After one of the wettest weekends of the autumn, Rory Stewart MP and Minister for Floods highlighted the Environment Agency’s (EA) Flood Action Campaign 2015 with a visit to the River Roe Catchment Community Water Management Group (RCCWMG) in Stockdalewath on the border of his constituency, where a local community group have come together to work on ways to reduce flooding risk along the River Roe, and to make the area’s properties flood-resilient through a variety of measures.